lucienbaumgartner/legal_tc/README.md

 The Court of Appeals are among the most influential courts in the US.
 They hand over cases to the US Supreme Court and thus are a ‘legal bottleneck’.
-We focus on a time period from 1980-2020 which encompasses XXX raw documents. **The current sampling process draws 60% of all document per court.**
+We focus on a time period from 1980-2020. **The current sampling process draws 60% of all document per court.**

 ![Court of
 Appeals](res/img/2560px-US_Court_of_Appeals_and_District_Court_map.svg.png)